 * Bran Castle, well known as Dracula's Castle.

 * Brasov, Saxon mediaeval town - walk around the Council Square, visit the Black Church, the biggest gothic cathedral in south eastern Europe, and Schei District, full of narrow, cobbled streets.

 * Poiana Brasov, the largest ski resort in Romania, a short walk in the high Carpathians.

 * Morning visit to the Bear Sanctuary, pre-booking advised.

 * Prejmer / Harman fortified churches

 After breakfast drive back towards Bucharest, optional route via the "Trans Fagarasan Highway".
-NB. this route is usually only possible between late May or early June and the end of September.
+NB. this route is usually only possible between late June and early October.
 The alternative route would be south along the Olt Valley which is also scenic for much of its route but takes a much lower altitude route through the Carpathians.